-Researchers at MedStar Health are partnering with patients to better understand the spread of COVID-19.
-Study participants will answer short online questions (that take less than 30 seconds a day) over several months about possible exposures, symptoms and health care visits.
+Researchers at MedStar Health are partnering with patients to better understand the spread of COVID-19 in our communities.
+Study participants will answer short online questions (that take less than 30 seconds a day) over the next year about possible exposure to the virus, symptoms, and health care visits.
 Some volunteers may be asked to complete an in-home test kit for antibodies to COVID-19.

-Research studies are designed to gain scientific knowledge that may help people in the future.
+Research studies are a way to gain scientific knowledge that may help people in the future.

 If you are eligible to participate, you will first read the informed consent and provide your electronic signature.